 That was William James, one of the founders of modern psychology, writing in 1890, which was the very beginning of the scientific study of psychology.
 In the quote, he appeals to common sense.
 Common sense was relevant because some things about attention have been understood for a very long time, even if not studied scientifically.

 The Cardsharps was painted by Caravaggio more than four hundred years ago.
 It depicts a young man getting duped in a card game.
 The cardsharp in front is assisted by an older man who looks over the young softie’s shoulder.
 The old cardsharp signals something about the cards to the younger cardsharp, who is reaching behind his back to pull a new card from his breeches.

 The painting tells a compelling story.
 Clearly people of that time knew how to manipulate the attention of others so that they would notice some things and not others.
 And I don’t mean just the cardsharps; in order to create paintings that would direct the viewer’s attention in the way he intended, painters also must have understood some things about attention.

 Much of the knowledge of attention possessed by painters, as well as by con men like those depicted in the painting, was likely implicit rather than as spelt out as we expect for a scientific theory.
 It was only in the twentieth century that scientists began doing extensive experimentation on attention, and even then attention was studied very little relative to memory, perception, or cognition.

 Around the 1970s, that began to change, but there is still much for science to learn about attention.
 A good starting point continues to be people’s everyday understanding of attention - what is sometimes called folk psychology.
 Some aspects of the folk psychological understanding of attention are so old that they have become embedded in our language.
 Here are some examples:

 - Please “pay attention!”

-- Implies one has to choose something (“attend” to it) to fully process it.
+- Implies that one has to choose something (often the teacher) to fully process its signals.